awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appsync-datasource-dynamodbconfig.md

  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `UseCallerCredentials`  <a name="cfn-appsync-datasource-dynamodbconfig-usecallercredentials"></a>
-Set to TRUE to use Amazon Cognito credentials with this data source\.
+Set to TRUE to use AWS IAM with this data source\.
  *Required*: No
  *Type*: Boolean
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)